R-JG/mast/README.md

 - There is a bug with table related semantic HTML elements where display updates for these elements won't work in certain cases.
 This can be avoided by just using divs and styling them in the manner of a table.
 - If a key attribute begins or ends with double quotes (actual quote characters in the beginning or end of the attribute tape, not the double quote syntax which defines a tape) the key will not work.
 - If an element has a child list that is over 1000, there will be problems.
+- Currently, you might encounter issues with any title or script element that you include in the head tag.

 If you find any other issues, let me know!